MostAwesomeDude/brismu/3-Rel.md

 so we may assign these zero possible worlds any imaginary properties that we like, since there are no witnesses to contradict our imaginations.

+    ro bu'a zo'u:

     gai'o
     ----- (gai'o) (bicat-falsity)
     bu'a

+I've added a courtesy prenex, but `(gai'o)` is usually going to be an arbitrary bridi composed from already-introduced variables, so it won't be necessary.

 I don't really like the cmavo for these predicates, but there are no good alternatives.